thetruevincentchow/panopto_dl/README.md

         "sem": 2
     },

     /* 3.
-Extension of fully downloaded videos
-          Files required to ignore the correpsonding video links on Panopto.
+Extension of fully downloaded videos files required to ignore the correpsonding video links on Panopto.
           All videos are checked for their video sources if this is set to `null`. */ "ignore_downloaded_video_extension": ".mp4"
 }